Guyv7L2vSNhTu9NNIC4AGodmAsDGZpqzql8qRx1N

 Does Eating Fruit Break Wudu?
-Find Out Here!
+Myths, Facts, and Sunnah

 The important thing about "Does eating fruit break wudu?" that I will explain now is the status of eating fruit in Islamic law.
-I want you to understand this so that you have a complete understanding of the topic we are discussing.
+I want you to understand this so that you have a complete understanding of the topic.

-Thus, the status of eating fruit in Islamic law, which is originally permissible, can change to obligatory in that context, because concentration in prayer will not be perfect if there is something that distracts you.
+Thus, the status of eating fruit in Islamic law can change from permissible to obligatory.
+This happens because concentration in prayer will not be perfect if there is something that distracts you.

 We can find this explanation in the arguments of Islamic law below: